build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

     </p>
 </div>

 When it comes to text analysis, several strategies exist for converting words into vectors.
 Initially, one of the simpler techniques was the **bag-of-words model**.
 Here, words within a text are represented by their frequency of occurrence.
-[Scikit-learn](https://scikit-learn.org/stable/), a powerful Python library, encapsulates this method within its `CountVectorizer` tool.
+[Scikit-learn](https://scikit-learn.org/stable/), a powerful Python Library, encapsulates this method within its `CountVectorizer` tool.
 For a while, this was the standard—until the introduction of **word2vec**.

 **Word2vec** represented a paradigm shift.
 It diverged from simply tallying words to understanding context by predicting a word's presence from its neighboring words while ignoring the sequence in which they appear.
 This method operates on a linear modeling approach.